From The Warehouse To IT: Amazon Offering 100,000 Workers Tech Training

 These training programs will be offered to workers throughout all levels of the company, not just those in warehouses.
 Participants can pick one of several programs, ranging from learning skills for other jobs at Amazon to earning certifications that could be used outside the company.

 The move is just the latest in a series of efforts by large retailers to woo and retain workers in one of the tightest labor markets in history.
-For example, Walmart last month announced a new program that would pay for college test preparation help for their high school workforce.
+For example, Walmart last month announced a new program that will pay for college test preparation for its high school workforce.

-Amazon will pay for employees to attend the company's Machine Learning University or to learn software development skills through its Amazon Technical Academy.
+Amazon will pay for employees to attend the company's Machine Learning University or learn software development skills through its Amazon Technical Academy.
 Employees can also participate in apprenticeships and get Amazon Web Services cloud certification at a discount.

 Some benefits apply only to certain employees.
 Amazon is pledging to pay up to 95% of the cost of tuition for fulfillment-center workers looking to earn a certificate or diploma in a field that's in high demand.

-Last year, Amazon raised its minimum wage to $15 and rolled out other health benefits for employees, like 20 weeks of paid paternity leave.
+Last year, Amazon raised its minimum wage to $15 and rolled out more health benefits for employees, like 20 weeks of paid parental leave.
 Although the company has offered training in the aforementioned fields for a while, Ardine Williams, Amazon's vice president of workforce development, said the company is investing more into these programs to make Amazon an even more attractive employer for current associates and people looking for a job.

 "We have the opportunity to create great job opportunities, and these skills and experiences create new options and career paths for employees," Williams said.